On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Cosmological implications

 \section{Cosmological implications}

 We now discuss the cosmological implications of a small explicit breaking of the axion shift symmetry.
 The key observation is that, even if $\mu$ is sufficiently small to satisfy the strong CP bound, it introduces a new physical timescale $\mu^{-1}$ which can control the early-time evolution of the axion field.
 This is possible because the QCD contribution to the axion potential is strongly thermally suppressed at high temperatures, whereas the explicit breaking considered here is approximately temperature-independent.
 As a result, even a very small explicit breaking can dominate the dynamics before the QCD transition.
+Similar effects, in which subleading PQ-breaking contributions control the axion evolution at early times, have been discussed in the literature, primarily in the pre-inflationary scenario~\cite{Jeong:2022kdr}, and in frameworks with additional non-QCD contributions to the axion potential~\cite{Karananas:2025uhy}.

 We focus on the post-inflationary PQ scenario, in which the axion field takes random values in causally disconnected regions and a network of global strings forms when the PQ symmetry is spontaneously broken.